Williams FW37

 The Williams FW37 is a Formula One racing car designed by Williams Grand Prix Engineering which Williams Martini Racing used to compete in the 2015 Formula One season.
 It was driven by Valtteri Bottas and Felipe Massa.
 It proved to be competitive, with both drivers scoring 4 podiums, and finishing the 2015 season in 3rd.

 The car was launched on 1 February 2015.

-Background and design
+Design

 Williams were first in presenting their 2015 car, releasing a computer rendering on 21 January 2015.
 The peculiar 'anteater' nose design of the 2014 car was dropped in favour of a lower and shorter one.
-The Williams team retained the Martini alcohol brand as their main sponsor, thereby keeping the car in the traditional Martini Racing colours.